 Film watched: Master Ninja II

-MST3K had planned to air the third of the Master Ninja movies in the sixth season; unfortunately, the plans fell through, and they aired Samson vs. the Vampire Women instead.
+MST3K had planned to air the third of the Master Ninja movies in the sixth season; unfortunately, the plans fell through due to Frank Conniff leaving the show by that time, and they aired Samson vs. the Vampire Women instead.

 Segment 1/Invention Exchange